terrycojones/rpnpy/README.md

   functions onto the stack and operate on them.
 * uses [readline](https://docs.python.org/3.14/library/readline.html) to keep
   a command history within and between sessions.
+* is compatible with Python 3.9 through 3.14.

 ## Installation